benbhall/benbhall.github.io/_posts/2021-03-31-first-quarterly-dotnet-update-2021.md

 ## .NET Framework Support Lifecycle Key Dates

-More to consider with this and worth a read of my .NET version guidance.
+More to consider with this and worth a read of my  [my .NET version guidance](https://failingfast.io/dotnet).
 Some headlines:

 * Versions 4, 4.5 and 4.51 are out of support so check those legacy applications.
 * Version 4.5.2 is out of support 10 October 2023.